Losses and Assessment Metrics

 loss(pred, target, bceWght=.75, fromProbs=True)

-tensor(0.3491, dtype=torch.float64)
+tensor(0.4059, dtype=torch.float64)

 Assessment Metrics with torchmetrics

 Similar to loss metrics, you can define custom assessment metrics functionally or by subclassing nn.Module.
 However, I will not demonstrate that here.
-This is partially because there is some preferred functionality that is difficult to code on your own, such as adapting classification metrics to work with both binary and multiclass classification problems or accumulating metric results with each batch update.
+This is partially because there is some preferred functionality that is difficult to code on your own, such as adapting classification metrics to work with both binary and multiclass classification problems or accumulating metric results with each mini-batch update.
 Given this complexity, I will provide a brief introduction to the torchmetrics package.
 This package provides access to a wide variety of metrics for both regression and classification.
 It also provides metrics for specific tasks, such as text and audio classification.

 It should also be noted that assessment should be conducted using a withheld validation set as opposed to the training set.
 This is because, due to overfitting, assessment metrics calculated from the training data can be overly optimistic.
 It is generally preferred to calculate assessment metrics on the withheld validation data at the end of each training epoch.
 A third subset, the testing data, is often used to evaluate the final model.